 Speaking chronologically about this aggregation of urban agency in Savamala, the so-called ”bottom-up activities” are the first to revive the image and the role of this neighbourhood at the city and national scale and beyond (Section 4.2.3).

-The very first bottom-up activity in Savamala was the establishment of MKM cultural space in 2007.
+The very first bottom-up activity in Savamala was the establishment of the MKM cultural space in 2007.
 However, the intensive aggregation of participatory activities started when KC Grad gained an abandoned building in Brace Krsmanovic street for their cultural activities in 2009.
-Mikser house (MH) was officially opened in April 2013, while the Mikser Festival moved to Savamala in 2012.
-Before that, the MH building was serving the festival in 2012 and was occasionally used for exhibitions and markets immediately prior to the opening (Interview X).
+Mikser House (MH) was officially opened in April 2013, while the Mikser Festival moved to Savamala in 2012.
+Before that, the MH building served the festival in 2012 and was occasionally used for exhibitions and markets immediately prior to the opening (Interview X).

-Beforehand, the premises of MH were a warehouse and a garage used by the current owner, who bought it during the mass privatization initiatives after the 2000 regime change (Interview X).
+Beforehand, the premises of MH had been a warehouse and a garage used by the current owner, who bought it during the mass privatization initiatives after the 2000 regime change (Interview X).
 With other cultural activities coming from the Goethe institute initiative, moving in to Savamala exploded at the end of 2013.
-This condensed interaction between urban spaces and civic life lasted for around 2 years (Figure X).
+This condensed interaction between urban spaces and civic life lasted for around two years (Figure X).

-The instigator for the choice of Savamala may therefore primarily be its location and the availability of affordable places for the mentioned activities.
-However, the further concentration of similar activities was based on the social potential and appealingness generated with these first cultural forerunners.
-Finally, the settling of the significant number of commercial activities (clubs, cafés, restaurants) was incited by both spatial and recently added social quality of the neighbourhood (Interview X).
+The instigator for the choice of Savamala may therefore primarily be its location and the availability of affordable places for these activities.
+However, the further concentration of similar activities was based on the social potential and appeal generated with these first cultural forerunners.
+Finally, the settling of a significant number of commercial activities (clubs, cafés, restaurants) was incited by both spatial and the recently added social quality of the neighbourhood (Interview X).

-As the cultural, artistic and educational activities continue to settle there, the neighbourhood started to gain attention of the other top-down (municipality) and international actors (foreign embassies, cultural centers, formal and informal institutions), but with the very limited actual involvement of local citizens (Interview X; Workshop 1).
-Therefore, for further explanations, the focus is on the most is shifted to influential public and private organizations involved in these civil initiatives.
+As the cultural, artistic and educational activities continued to settle there, the neighbourhood started to gain the attention of the other top-down (municipality) and international actors (foreign embassies, cultural centers, formal and informal institutions), but with the very limited actual involvement of local citizens (Interview X; Workshop 1).
+Therefore, for further explanations, the focus for the most part shifted to influential public and private organisations involved in these civil initiatives.

 With the entrance of top-down and outside-in actors to the local scene, the issue of funding appears as an important distributive factor.
 Namely, several of these agents have an unclear and non-transparent funding structure - while they receive some public funding (usually from the municipality and foreign funds), they are also partly profit-oriented (KC Grad, MH) and incorporate profitable services (café-bars, shopping areas, concerts, exhibitions and other lucrative events/activities).
-Nova Iskra is the only explicit privately-based organization.
+Nova Iskra is the only explicit privately-based organisation.
 However, there are others with transparent financial schemes and crowd- sourcing attempts (NDVBGD).
 17

-Above all, exploitation of Savamala contextual capital at the international level is based on the recently attractive issue of creative industry and its economic potential (?).
-Goethe institute officially emphasizes the focus on urban development (especially the fields of architecture, culture, urban planning, public space, public participation, urban art) in their programmed activities (?).
-In collaboration with motherland universities, international stakeholders (i.e. other cultural centers) and local actors they promote the creativity as an asset for city branding across the transitional and developing countries (Hamburg, Baltic region, Malaysia, Indonesia, China Vietnam) (?).
+Above all, the exploitation of Savamala’s contextual capital at the international level is based on the recently attractive issue of creative industry and its economic potential (?).
+The Goethe Institute officially emphasizes the focus on urban development (especially the fields of architecture, culture, urban planning, public space, public participation, urban art) in their programmed activities (?).
+In collaboration with motherland universities, international stakeholders (i.e. other cultural centers) and local actors, they promote this creativity as an asset for city branding across the transitional and developing countries (Hamburg, the Baltic region, Malaysia, Indonesia, China, Vietnam) (?).

-In local context, the targeted audiences are at all levels of decision making: policy makers, professionals, scientists, artists, NGOs, and general public (?).
+In the local context, the targeted audiences are at all levels of decision-making: policy makers, professionals, scientists, artists, NGOs, and the general public (?).
 In this respect,

 17The data on gains and spendings are presented in detail on their website ?.